eluv-io/hackathon/README.md

 ### For Mac OS Users - Download the Eluvio Continuum App for a "Taste" of the Content Fabric

 This is a simple but fun reference application that will allow you to browse libraries as "channels", stream video published into the fabric, and exercise the blockchain smart contract capability built in.
-Download the Continuum app .zip, unzip it and run /Continuum.app/Contents/MacOS/Continuum  In the introductory window enter an account name of your choice and a password and you will be automatically connected to the test fabric platform.
+Download http://www.eluv.io/dl/Continuum_v0.045.zip, unzip it and run /Continuum.app/Contents/MacOS/Continuum  In the introductory window enter an account name of your choice and a password and you will be automatically connected to the test fabric platform.

 ### Slides from the Pre-Hackathon Meeting